Lexogen-Tools/idemuxcpp/README.md

     # demultiplexing assuming i5 is present as reverse complement in the fastq header
     # if he i5 has been sequenced as reverse complement use this option and provide
-    # the NON reverse complement sequences in the sample sheet.
+    # the reverse complement sequences in the sample sheet.
     idemuxCPP --r1 read_1.fastq.gz --r2 read_2.fastq.gz --sample-sheet samples.csv --out demux
 ```